Today, I’m going to share my top 49 ways to declutter your home office.

-# 16: Have Only What You Need At Arm’s Reach
+# 16: Have Only What You Need at Arm’s Reach

 This tip is primarily for office decluttering.
 Do you really need those books on your desk?
 The cup of coffee I understand, but a screwdriver?

 If you haven’t figured it out yet, I am looking at my own desk.
 I guess I better take a break and put the screwdriver away and get another cup of coffee.

-17: Use Vertical Storage
+# 17: Use Vertical Storage

 Think of it like a high rise apartment building.
 Store things upwards instead of outwards.

 # 18: Have A Printer Station

 Instead of cluttering your desk with printing supplies, I suggest a roll cart that holds your printer, paper, ink and other printing supplies.
 Roll it under your desk when you are finished for the day.

 # 19: Put Like Items Together

 I have somewhat covered this in other tips, but just put the pens with the pencils, the plates with the saucers, the sheets with the pillow cases, etc…